mstocco/mariostoc.co/content/traininglog/20220814-ironman2022-2weeksout.md

 After work, I pedalled to _Crystal Pool_ but when I got on the pool deck, the 25m lanes were closed.
 Apparently, a part of the filtration system broke and the water was too turbid for lane swimming.
 What to do...
 <!----->
 I got back on my bike and briefly thought about riding up to _Thetis Lake_ for an open-water swim but I really wanted to do the scheduled workout as written.
-Off to Esquimalt Recreation Centre I rode.
+Off to the _Esquimalt Recreation Centre_ I rode.

 Low and behold, a 25m lane all to myself!